14thibea/megamix/doc/technical_doc.rst

 =================================

 In this part are detailed the equations used in each algorithm.
-We use the same notations as Bishop's *Pattern Recognition and Machine Learning* :
+We use the same notations as Bishop's *Pattern Recognition and Machine Learning*.

+Features:

 * :math:`\{x_1,x_2,...,x_N\}` is the set of points

+Parameters:

 * :math:`\mu_k` is the center of the :math:`k^{th}` cluster
 * :math:`\pi_k` is the weight of the :math:`k^{th}` cluster
 * :math:`\Sigma_k` is the covariance matrix of the :math:`k^{th}` cluster